-Hameau de la Reine, Versailles
+Hameau de la Reine (Queen’s Hamlet), Versailles

-Hameau de la Reine, Versailles (must see)
+Hameau de la Reine (Queen’s Hamlet), Versailles (must see)

-The Hameau was built between 1785 and 1792 by Richard Mique, the queen’s favorite architect.
+The Hamlet was built between 1785 and 1792 by Richard Mique, the queen’s favorite architect.
 It consisted of twelve cottages, five of which were set aside for the queen, the rest were part of a working farm that produced dairy products, fruit, vegetables and eggs for the queen.

 The lighthouse shaped Marlborough Tower was used for storage, while the Laiteries (dairies) nearby produced butter, cream and cheese in one part, while the second was used as the Queen’s Tasting Room.

-The Farm is set a little apart from the rest of the Hameau and had its own fields, vegetable gardens, vineyards and orchards.
+The Farm is set a little apart from the rest of the Hamlet and had its own fields, vegetable gardens, vineyards and orchards.
 Sheep and cows were imported from Switzerland and raised on the farm.
 Marie-Antoinette often dressed as a peasant and milked the cows.

 The Columbier (dovecote) was filled with poultry; the Grange which also served as a ball-room was destroyed during the Revolution.
 The Housekeeper’s Cottage is the building nearest the lake.